Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Apparently worth around 15 million bucks at the time.

-Are you saying you're loaded or is in like, you can go days with that food because you've
+Are you saying you're loaded or as in like you can go days without food because you've got so much cocaine?

 Is it an appetite suppressor?